awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-canned-policy.md

 ## Creating a Signature for a Signed URL That Uses a Canned Policy<a name="private-content-canned-policy-creating-signature"></a>

-To create the signature for a signed URL that uses a canned policy, you perform the following procedures:
+To create the signature for a signed URL that uses a canned policy, you do the following procedures:

 1. Create a policy statement\.
 See [Creating a Policy Statement for a Signed URL That Uses a Canned Policy](#private-content-canned-policy-creating-policy-statement)\.